 Tellmi is used by over 70,000 young people, 2500 schools annd endorsed by CAMHS.
 Tellmi represented British social enterprise at the next world fair EXPO2021.
 Since 2017 Tellmi has been recognised every year as one of the 100 most inspiring innovations in education by HundrED.
 In 2019 Tellmi won the Tech4Good Awards for Connected Society and the People's Choice award for a campaign to create better learning resources for boys who self-harm and the Medtech innovation award and Mayor of London's Business award for Social impact.

-In 2018 MeeToo crowdfunded the publication of the MeeTwo Teenage Mental Help Handbook.
+In 2018 Tellmi crowdfunded the publication of the MeeTwo Teenage Mental Help Handbook.
 In 2019, the Handbook won the British Medical Association’s 2019 ‘Health and Social Care’ Book Of The Year Award and has been distributed free to over 2,000 secondary schools.

-In response, the MeeToo app has launched the MeeTwo Directory, an amazing new feature which provides young people with immediate access to a comprehensive list of safe, quality assured self-help resources.
+In response, the Tellmi app launched the Tellmi Directory, an amazing new feature which provides young people with immediate access to a comprehensive list of safe, quality assured self-help resources.
 The directory includes 24/7 crisis support, specialist helplines and support groups, motivational YouTube videos and inspirational Ted Talks, the apps that really help and the books and products that are actually useful.
 The directory also includes personal stories which reveal the issues young people have struggled with and how they have managed to overcome them.
 The directory can be personalised by topic and is tailored according to a young person’s needs, age and location.